 The Good Feet stores

-Getting back to the point of this page, though, the Good Feet Stores, they keep surprising me.
+And the Good Feet Stores have some good features.
 Like when I stopped in my local Good Feet store (Lakewood, Colorado) in about March 2015 because it seemed like my old arch-support inserts didn’t feel as good as they used to…like maybe my weight (and I do need to lose weight, that’s a factor) over the past two-plus years might have flattened them a bit?
 Now, when the saleswoman measured the inserts and said, yeah, they had deteriorated, lost a bit of their loft, that happens to a piece of plastic after being walked on for years, I thought Oh, great!
-Now I gotta pay two-times-$300 for new ones?
+Now I gotta pay that breath-taking price for new ones?

-But now, WAY past that full-year guarantee, I needed new ones.
-Saleswoman said, don’t worry, Good Feet would gimme new ones for free, according to that lifetime warrantee I’d paid $70 for when I bought the first ones.
+After I got two pairs of those inserts in September 2012, of course, I had a one-year guarantee for replacement.
+By by 2015, WAY past that full-year guarantee, I needed new ones.
+Saleswoman said, don’t worry, Good Feet would gimme new ones for free, according to that lifetime warranty I’d paid $70 for when I bought the first ones.
 I said, Duhhh?
 I bought that?
 And she said, Lemme check your sales record on the computer.
 Ooo, she said, I guess you didn’t.
 So I asked, How much did that cost?
 She said, it would have been an additional $70.
-It’s something you are supposed to do at the time of sale, she said, but she would get me with the warrantee anyway.
+It’s something you are supposed to do at the time of sale, she said, but she would get me with the warranty anyway.
 So I paid $70.
 Sure beats having to pay original price for inserts AGAIN.
 What that $70 buys me is that, when the new ones in a year or two or three start to lose their loft, replacements will be totally free.
 For all eternity, apparently.
 OK, now here’s the story.

 NOW My Story — The Good Feet Stores